Feature | Patient-Centered Recommendations Focus of New HF Guideline

 Authored by Monica M. Colvin, MD.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Nuclear Imaging, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, COVID-19 Hub, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Nuclear Imaging, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, ACC22, ACC Annual Scientific Session, Acute Coronary Syndrome, African Americans, American Heart Association, Amyloidosis, Anemia, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anticoagulants, Atrial Fibrillation, Blood Pressure, Cardiology, Cardiomyopathy, Dilated, Cholesterol, Contraindications, Coronary Artery Disease, Cost-Benefit Analysis, COVID-19, Data Visualization, Data Visualization, Diabetes Mellitus, Type 2, Follow-Up Studies, Genetic Testing, Glucose, Goals, Healthy Lifestyle, Heart Failure, Heart Transplantation, Heart Valve Diseases, Hospitalization, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Isosorbide Dinitrate, Life Style, Mineralocorticoid Receptor Antagonists, Morbidity, Myocardial Infarction, Natriuretic Peptides, Neoplasms, Neprilysin, Patient Care Planning, Patient Care Team, Patient-Centered Care, Prealbumin, Pregnancy, Primary Prevention, Quality-Adjusted Life Years, Radionuclide Imaging, Receptors, Angiotensin, Recurrence, Referral and Consultation, Renin-Angiotensin System, Risk Factors, Self Care, Sleep Wake Disorders, Social Media, Sodium, Sodium-Glucose Transporter 2 Inhibitors, Stroke, Stroke Volume, Ventricular Function, Left, Ventricular Function, Left, Vulnerable Populations, Writing